Engineering Minors for Non-Engineering Students

 Location: Scaife Hall 120

 Carnegie Mellon undergraduate students enrolled in colleges other than engineering can complete a Minor in Engineering Studies in addition to their regular majors.
 Students pursuing this minor are required to complete courses from at least two different engineering departments in order to assure some breadth of exposure to engineering.
 In addition, the minor provides students the opportunity to pursue an in-depth concentration in a particular field of engineering.

 For the Minor in Engineering Studies, students must complete five engineering courses as follows and must earn a cumulative QPA of 2.00 in these five courses.
-Students may declare the minor by contacting the Director after they have successfully completed two introductory engineering courses (from list #1 below).
+Students may declare the minor by contacting the director after they have successfully completed one introductory engineering courses (from list #1 below).

-12-100 Introduction to Civil and Environmental Engineering 12 18-100 Introduction to Electrical and Computer Engineering 12 19-101 Introduction to Engineering and Public Policy 12 24-101 Fundamentals of Mechanical Engineering 12 27-100 Engineering the Materials of the Future 12 42-101 Introduction to Biomedical Engineering 12 06-100 Introduction to Chemical Engineering 12
+12-100 Exploring CEE: Infrastructure and Environment in a Changing World 12 18-100 Introduction to Electrical and Computer Engineering 12 19-101 Introduction to Engineering and Public Policy 12 24-101 Fundamentals of Mechanical Engineering 12 27-100 Engineering the Materials of the Future 12 42-101 Introduction to Biomedical Engineering 12 06-100 Introduction to Chemical Engineering 12

 |06-262||Mathematical Methods of Chemical Engineering||12|